philipstreet/philipstreet.github.io/_posts/2024-04-28-Starship-prompt-for-PowerShell-and-WSL-on-Windows-11.md

 __*WARNING!*__ This article is written for Windows 11 users.
 Those on macOS or Linux may not have these issues and will need to follow slightly different instructions.

 After trying to follow Matt's instructions I discovered that not everything was going to work on my work laptop because I don't have the permissions to start / run a prompt with elevated privileges.
-Also, some of the tasks required to get Starship setup can be done in several different ways, some easy easier than others.
+Also, some of the tasks required to get Starship setup can be done in several different ways, some easier than others.
 So I thought it might be useful to document my findings here for the benefit of others.

 ## What's Starship?